-We performed a sustainability related materiality assessment to identify the sustainability issues that are most critical to our business and our stakeholders.
-This process assists us in identifying sustainability focus areas and informs our strategy and the content of our reporting.
-We align our identification of material sustainability topics with the GRI standards, UN Global Compact, the FTSE/JSE Responsible Investor Index assessment criteria as well as considering information relating to the pharmaceutical sector; our regulatory requirements and matters raised during engagement with our people and our external stakeholders.
+Our sustainability strategy is guided by a sustainability materiality assessment.
+The business environment in which we operate and the expectations from our stakeholders continuously evolve.
+Our sustainability materiality assessment is used to identify which environmental, social and governance ("ESG") issues are of the greatest interest to our stakeholders and have the greatest impact on the business.
+It allows us to identify opportunities and prioritise our efforts to address the issues of significance.
+This analysis informs our sustainability strategies, allows us to establish meaningful metrics to evaluate our sustainability performance and informs the content on our reporting.
+We align our identification of material sustainability topics with the Global Reporting Initiative ("GRI") standards, UN Global Compact, the FTSE/JSE Responsible Investor Index assessment criteria and consider information relating to the pharmaceutical sector, our regulatory requirements and matters raised during engagements with our people and our external stakeholders.